On this page:

 More information on restorative practice (external link) can be found on the Positive Behaviour for Learning (PB4L) site and on Australian bullying prevention expert Ken Rigby’s website: Resolution methods (external link) and Bullystoppers (external link)

-The application of direct sanctions as punishment to students who initiate bullying someone, and also as a general deterrent.
+The use of direct sanctions as punishment to students who initiate bullying someone, and also as a general deterrent.
 For more information, refer to: Traditional approach (external link)

 Systematically helping the target to more effectively deal with the person or persons who are initiating bullying behaviour towards them.
 For more information, refer to: Strengthening the target (external link)